 If you decide to take part, we will ask you to visit us four or five times over a period of about six or seven months.
 The visits will be arranged to take place outside of school hours.
-The visits will take place at Children and Young Adults Research Unit.
+The visits will take place at Cambridge University Hospital NHS Trust, Addenbrookes Hospital.

-The first visit will be arranged to be 3 months or more after you received your second COVID-19 vaccination.
+The first visit will be arranged to be 3 months or more after you received your second COVID-19 vaccination in the community.